 Canon T7i vs Panasonic GF7

 The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Panasonic Lumix DMC-GF7 are two digital cameras that were officially introduced, respectively, in February 2017 and January 2015.
 The T7i is a DSLR, while the GF7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (T7i) and a Four Thirds (GF7) sensor.
 The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.
-Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 |Canon T7i||Panasonic GF7|